-Students in the SLP graduate program in SLHOS will be required to verify that they understand and meet these essential functions.
-Admission decisions are made on the assumption that each candidate can meet and fulfill essential functions.
+Students in the SLP graduate program in SLHOS will be required to verify that they understand and meet requirements needed to become a speech-language pathologist.
+Admission decisions are made on the assumption that each candidate can meet and fulfill core functions as such.
 When a disability is present, the applicant should contact the Office for Disability Equity at UM.
 That office will review a student's request for modification and confirm that the stated condition qualifies as a disability under applicable laws.

-If an applicant states they can meet the essential functions with modification, the SLP course instructor and/or academic/clinical education team may review the modification to ensure it does not fundamentally alter the program, cause an undue burden, or cause harm to a fellow student or client.
+If an applicant states they can meet the essential functions with modification, the course instructor and/or academic/clinical education team may review the modification to ensure it does not fundamentally alter the program, cause an undue burden, or cause harm to a fellow student or client.
 At any time in the course of a student's enrollment in the MS SLP program, the student can request accommodation through the Office for Disability Equity.
 However, retroactive accommodation requests do not have to be honored.

-Graduate and Clinical Policies and Procedures
+Program Policies and Procedures